asathoor/PHP_intro/README.md

 }
 ```

+The sanitizing part was omited in order to make the code more easy to understand.
+But in production it's better to be safe than sorry.

 ## Microlite '81 / HTML Kickstart

 In the `microlite` folder you'll find a responsive page sample made by 99lime.